 I love to use ganache for adding dramatic drips to cakes, but especially for a boost of decadent chocolate flavor.

-To make this easy ganache, simply combine the chips and cream in a microwave safe bowl, heat until chips are almost completely melted, and then allow to sit and give it a stir.
+To make this easy ganache, simply combine the chocolate chips and heavy cream in a microwave safe bowl, heat until chips are almost completely melted, and then allow to sit and give it a stir.
 The mixture will combine to be silky smooth, and will thicken a bit as it cools.

 **We used equal parts of chocolate and cream by weight for our dark chocolate drizzle- If using semi-sweet chocolate, you may want to add slightly more chocolate than cream.